THE WARWICK VALLEY CHORALE:

 The Warwick Valley Chorale is proud to be Orange County's oldest continuously operating community chorus.
-We include members from nearby communities in New York and New Jersey, and always welcome new members.
+We include members from nearby communities in New York, New Jersey and Pennsylvania.
+The Chorale always welcomes new members.
 Dues are charged, but no auditions are required.

 1 in 6 Americans sings in a choir — and they're healthier for it.

 Your Brain and Singing: Why Singing in a Choir Makes You Happier

 One of WVC's favorite composers, John Rutter, on "the Importance of Choir"

 The WVC has performed many of Dr. Rutter's works in our concerts in Orange County.

 Also many members of the WVC were privileged to have been conducted by Dr. Rutter in a performance of Handel's Messiah at Carnegie Hall in 2006.

 A look back at WVC's 75th anniversary year: Fall 2015 and Spring 2016 featuring two world premieres: Gwyneth Walker's arrangement of "Down to the River to Pray", and the WVC participated in a world premiere performance in Carnegie Hall on May 28th, 2016, of Ivo Antognini's A Prayer for Mother Earth.

 Members of the Warwick Valley Chorale getting ready to enter Carnegie Hall.